apache/jackrabbit-site/src/site/markdown/index.md

 #### October 25th, 2016: Apache Jackrabbit Oak 1.4.9 released
 Apache Jackrabbit Oak 1.4.9 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
-See the [downloads](downloads.html#oak1.4) page for more details.

 #### October 17th, 2016: Apache Jackrabbit Oak 1.2.20 released
 Jackrabbit Oak 1.2.20 is a patch release that contains fixes and